fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/provision.md

 ### Overview of Creation

-If the resource pool simply can’t meet the workflow’s needs - provision falls back to Creation.
+If the resource pool simply can’t meet the workflow’s needs - provision falls back to **Creation**.
 Here's a high‑level flow

 1. **Determine unmet capacity**
    Provision calculates how many additional runners are still required after Selection has finished, based on the workflow’s `instance-count` and resource specs.